-Barry Trotz resigned as the head coach of the Capitals, on June 18, 2018, just 11 days as he leads the team to their first-ever Stanley Cup championship.
+Barry Trotz resigned as the head coach of the Capitals on June 18, 2018, just 11 days after he led the team to their first-ever Stanley Cup championship.
 He quickly agreed to become the new head coach of the New York Islanders.

 Happy Birthday to You

-After just four goals and 19 points in 69 games, over two seasons, he signed with the Lightning in the summer of 2000.
+After just four goals and 19 points in 69 games over two seasons, he signed with the Lightning in the summer of 2000.
 He struggled during the first few weeks of the 2000-01 season but came on strong by scoring 34 of his 40 points after Dec.
-1. He ended up playing in 13 seasons for the Lightning, scoring 365 goals and 953 points in 972 games.
-He is still the franchise’s all-time leader in assists and points.
+1. After that, he played in 13 seasons for the Lightning, scoring 365 goals and 953 points in 972 games.

-The 2002-04 season was when St. Louis became a legitimate star in the NHL.
+The 2003-04 season was when St. Louis became a legitimate star in the NHL.
 He scored 38 goals and 94 points to win the Art Ross Trophy for leading the league in scoring.
-He also won the Hart Trophy as well as the Lester B. Pearson Award, now known as the Ted Lindsay Award, for being voted as the most outstanding player by players.
+He also won the Hart Trophy and the Lester B. Pearson Award, now known as the Ted Lindsay Award, for being voted as the most outstanding player by players.
 He scored nine goals and had 15 assists during the Lightning’s postseason run that ended with a Stanley Cup win.

 St. Louis won a second Art Ross Trophy for leading the league in scoring, with 60 points, during the 48-game lockout-shortened 2013 season.
-He also won three Lady Bing Trophies, for being the most “gentlemanly” player, during his time in Tampa Bay.
+He also won three Lady Byng Trophies for being the most “gentlemanly” player during his time in Tampa Bay.

 Things got contentious in 2014 after Lightning general manager Steve Yzerman left St. Louis off Canada’s Olympic team.
 It was right around this same time that he requested a trade.
-His no movement clause allowed him to have control over where he went and he reportedly only wanted to be traded to the Rangers.
-On March 5, 2014, he was traded to New York, along with a second-round draft pick, for Ryan Callahan and a pair of first-round draft picks.
+His no-movement clause allowed him to control where he went, and he reportedly only wanted to be traded to the Rangers.
+So on March 5, 2014, he was traded to New York, along with a second-round draft pick, for Ryan Callahan and a pair of first-round draft picks.
 He scored 22 goals and 60 points in 93 total games with the Rangers before retiring in 2015.